rplacd/Tips/README.md

 Setting up development
 ----------------------
 Mount the disk image in System 6.0.5 onwards.
-The THINK Pascal project is at the path Tips ƒ:Tips.π.
-With luck, because THINK Pascal is distributed with the development disk, you should be able to double-clock Tips.π to get started.
+The THINK Pascal project is at the path *Tips ƒ:Tips.π*.
+With luck, because THINK Pascal is distributed with the development disk, you should be able to double-click Tips.π to get started.

 Adding your own tips
 --------------------